gvwilson/sensibleadventures/bookster/bookster.md

 small village called Aft Landing can find a foothold.
 Put a town of some ten thousand souls on its bow, and smaller towns (not villages–their inhabitants are quite definite about that) on its port and starboard flanks.
-Bash its underside against stationary mountains until it's ragged, and let rain, snow, and windblown sand weather it for a few thousand years.
+Bash its underside against ordinary, stationary mountains until it's ragged, and let rain, snow, and windblown sand weather it for a few thousand years as it travels around the world.
 That is Avaunt.*

 *Now put it in motion.
 Eight months north from Mau Ngapcha to Gandan Berth, with half the world's chocolate in its warehouses, along with